evanchodora/br-geojson/README.md

 ## Brazil GeoJSON Data

 Creates GeoJSON map data for Brazilian states and the entire country using the data published by the [IBGE (Instituto Brasileiro de Geografia e Estatistica)](http://www.ibge.gov.br/).
-This code currently uses the most recent data published March 25, 2019 and represents the 2018 dataset.
+This code currently uses the most recent data published May 20, 2020 and represents the 2019 dataset.
 You can read more about the dataset [here](https://bit.ly/2MpSK22).

 ### Dependencies